-CSIRT MUST define what actions should be taken.
+EGI CSIRT MUST define what actions should be taken.
 This may be to install new versions of software which does not contain the vulnerability or make a configuration change that mitigates or removes the vulnerability.
 In exceptional circumstances when no solution is found in a reasonable timescale this may be to suspend or stop running certain software or services.
-If such action results in severe service interruption, an explicit authorization from senior management must be obtained prior to recommending that sites take such action.
+If such action results in severe service interruption, an explicit authorization from the Operations Management Board (OMB) (nocmanagers@mailman.egi.eu) must be obtained prior to recommending that such action is taken.